-Board certified orthodontist Dr. Mohammad Izadi offers an innovative approach to treating myofunctional habits and jaw developmental issues in growing children.
+Board-certified orthodontist Dr. Mohammad Izadi offers an innovative approach to treating myofunctional habits and jaw developmental issues in growing children.
+Dr. Izadi can correct orthodontic issues with a one-phase treatment.
+However, this is not the case for some children.
 Two-phase orthodontic treatments address the early signs of developing orthodontic concerns.
-Phased treatment supports healthy speech and jaw development and in many cases prevents the need for more complex treatment later in life.
+Phased treatment supports healthy speech and jaw development and often prevents the need for more complex treatment later in life.

 Early Intervention for Lifelong Prevention

 We encourage parents to bring their child in for an orthodontic evaluation by the age of 7 to determine if phase one orthodontics is necessary.
-Early orthodontic exams are especially important for children who practice myofuncitonal habits such as tongue-thrusting or thumb sucking.
+By this time, their six-year molars and permanent anterior teeth have emerged.
+Early orthodontic exams are especially important for children who practice myofunctional habits such as tongue-thrusting or thumb-sucking.

 Signs of oral developmental problems include: